OhadRevah/openshift-python-wrapper/containers/fedora/README.md

     kernel-modules
     nmap
     dhcp
+    stress

 and enable qemu-guest-agent service in the VM.
 If extra packages needed add them in user-data file.

 Once executed you should have a login prompt to the VM.
 If extra steps needed login with username fedora and password fedora, execute whats needed.
 When done exit the console (ctrl+]).

 The tar container will be located under "fedora_build" folder.